minkphp/docs/en/index.rst

     ``$nodeBin`` defines full path to node.js binary.
 Default one is just ``node``.

     ``$script`` defines a node.js script to start zombie.js server.
-If you pass a ``null`` default script will be used.
+If you pass a ``null`` the default script will be used.
 Use this option carefully!

 Control the Browser - Session
 -----------------------------

 Ok.
-Now we know how to create the browser driver to talk with specific browser emulator.
+Now we know how to create the browser driver to talk with a specific browser emulator.
 Although we can use drivers directly to call some actions on the emulator, Mink provides a better way - ``Session``: